dekuNukem/RGBeeb/README.md

 ------

 Phew!
 Two plugs in a row!
-Really pushing it here! 😅
+Really pushing it there! 😅

 ## Here comes the twist

-With a flurry of modern upgrades, time to go balance it out with some good ol' 5.25" drives!
+With a flurry of modern upgrades, time to balance it out with some good ol' 5.25" drives!

 I wanted to have them from the start, partly for contrast with all the new stuff, and partly because I actually have a huge pile of floppies that I want to explore.